 I didn’t know then that I would end up making self-employment coaching a key part of my work.
 I just followed the signs, step by step.
 You can’t plan too far ahead.
 So much of it is about following an inner compass for what feels true.
 It surely works the muscle of self-trust.

 By the way, if you’re wondering if introversion made it harder to be self-employed and to do all that promotion stuff, here’s my truth.
-I thought it would have been a barrier, but it turned out it wasn’t.
+I thought it would have been a barrier, but it turned out it was NOT.
 (See: Self-employment for Introverts.)

 Inspiration from the Geese

 I watched these Canadian geese flying overhead the other day, calling out to each other with such intensity, helping them to steer together.
 I was struck by their synchronicity and their constant support for each other, as they circled the field three times and came in for a wobbly yet finally graceful group landing.

 I hadn’t seen a flock land up close like that before.
 I was able to see there was a lot of effort that went into it.

 My heart was pounding as they called out, as if they were calling to me too.
 Wow.
 And when they made it safely to the ground, I felt like cheering.
 Like any journey, landing was no small thing.

 I think if we channel their energy— community, trust, perseverance, and wobbly grace— we’ll be in the right ballpark too.